kirianguiller/reactive-dep-tree/README.md

 ### 1 - Source the CDN repo

 Add the link to the CDN library in the head of any HTML file.
-You can replace `reactive-dep-tree` by `reactive-dep-tree@x.y.z` (for exemple `reactive-dep-tree@0.4.1`) if you want to import a specific version instead of the latest.
+You can replace `unpkg.com/reactive-dep-tree/dist` by `unpkg.com/reactive-dep-tree@x.y.z/dist` (for exemple `unpkg.com/reactive-dep-tree@0.4.1/dist`) if you want to import a specific version instead of the latest.

 ```html
 <script